-The characterization of such interference by separate measurements requires two different types of measurement for crosstalk [see Figure 22, configurations a) and b)].
-In each case, the maximum level of interference in one channel should not exceed -53 dBm0p when signalling (10 Hz signal with a 50/50 duty ratio to simulate dial pulsing) is active simultaneously on all other channels.
+The characterization of such interference by separate measurements requires two different types of measurement for crosstalk [see Figure 22/G.712, configurations a) and b)].
+In each case the maximum level of interference in one channel should not exceed X dBm0p when signalling (10 Hz with 50/50 duty ratio) is active simultaneously on all other channels.